 Removing the Wiring

 Normally to start, I would remove all of the wirings but someone had already kindly removed them so there was very little I needed to do for prep.
 If you are using one that you have at home though, you will need to carefully remove all of the electrical wirings.
-You can snip them with wire snips or put them through but just remember to only do it when the light is NOT plugged in or attached to anything!
+You can snip them with wire snips or pull them through but just remember to only do it when the light is NOT plugged in or attached to anything!

 Filling the Hole